Jitan Ram Manjhi

-Jitan Ram Manjhi (born 6 October 1944) is an Indian politician who serving as the 15th Minister of Micro, Small and Medium Enterprises since 2024.
+Jitan Ram Manjhi (born 6 October 1944) is an Indian politician who is serving as the 15th Minister of Micro, Small and Medium Enterprises since 2024.
 He is currently a Member of Parliament from Gaya constituency and was Bihar's 23rd Chief Minister from 20 May 2014 to 20 February 2015.
 He was the founding President of Hindustani Awam Morcha (HAM).
 Previously, he had served as minister for scheduled castes and scheduled tribes welfare in Nitish Kumar's cabinet.
 He has been a minister in several Bihar state governments, under multiple chief ministers like Chandrashekhar Singh, Bindeshwari Dubey, Satyendra Narayan Sinha, Jagannath Mishra, Lalu Prasad Yadav and Rabri Devi.

 Manjhi has been a member of the Bihar Legislative Assembly since 1980.
 He was affiliated with several political parties, Indian National Congress (1980–1990), Janata Dal (1990–1996), Rashtriya Janata Dal (1996–2005) and JD(U) (2005–2015).
 He was expelled from JD(U) following the February 2015 political crisis and subsequently Jitan Ram Manjhi emerged as a major Dalit face in Bihar.
 In May 2015, he announced the new political party, Hindustani Awam Morcha.
 In July 2015, Jitan Ram Manjhi was accorded "Z"-plus security cover by the Union Home Ministry.

 Currently, he is the oldest minister in the third term of NDA government after the winning of 2024 Lok Sabha election.